-A redundant colon is an abnormally long colon that cannot fit inside the body without looping or twisting.
+A redundant or tortuous colon is an abnormally long colon that cannot fit inside the body without looping or twisting.
 There is no obvious cause, but it can lead to complications and gastrointestinal problems, including constipation.

 The colon is part of the digestive system.
 It is the longest part of the large intestine and connects the small intestine to the anus.